 Thus far, my project, WWII Portraits of Honor, has been completely self-funded.
 I have spent my own money on gas traveling around the Southeast, for lodging, photo prints and shipping large prints to the veterans.
 To continue and reach many more across the U.S. I need your help with these expenses.
 My time and talent for this is free.
 But, I still have to be able to get to them.
 And I do that as frugally as possible.

 As news of my Portraits of Honor project has spread, I have received many emails from people as far away as Alaska, California, Florida and New York telling me about their fathers, grandfathers, uncles and friends whom they hope can be included in this.
 Sadly, I know I may not be able to reach some in time.
-We've already lost eight veterans whom I photographed in recent months.
+We've already lost at least 20 veterans whom I photographed since I started.
 One of those passed away just 10 days after I met him.
 I was so humbled that the portraits I made were prominently displayed at their memorial services by the families.